EmilyAFlener/NN_mental_illness/README.md

 ### Observation

 Deep learning neural networks mirror the human brain and have erros and flaws.
-The human brains natural flaws manifest as mental illnesses, neorological disorders or developmental disorders.
+The human brain's natural flaws manifest as mental illnesses, neorological disorders or developmental disorders.

 ### Question